 I want my business to grow this year.
 I want it to grow to support myself.
 But I need to make sure that I take time out for myself and my well-being.
 Running yourself to the ground trying to build your business is not for me.
 I actually wrote about why I am not a fan of the word hustle last year.

 I am not opposed to hard work and know it will be more than necessary, but I am not going to make myself sick trying to get things done.
-A great book about the importance of self care and taking a step back is Thrive by Arianna Huffington*.
+A great book about the importance of self-care and taking a step back is Thrive by Arianna Huffington*.

 17. Relaunch and rebrand my lifestyle blog!

-I am so excited for this one.
+I am so excited about this one.
 I think I am finally ready to let the name Peace Love Sequins go but I am not ready to stop blogging in general.
 I really miss my lifestyle blog where I can post fashion, beauty and home decor round ups, and just fun things in general without having to fit into a perfect box.

 So keep an eye out for Lately Lindsey which will be launching in a few months!